 5G technology will likely be one of many major disruptive forces for businesses within the UK and worldwide in the coming years.

-In an already connected world, 5G is not going to only stimulate the emergence of start-ups and small businesses, opening the door to the creation of services and products unimaginable before, but will even considerably improve efficiencies, cut back costs and maximise resource capacity for current SMEs.
+In an already linked world, 5G is not going to only stimulate the emergence of start-ups and small businesses, opening the door to the creation of services and products unimaginable before, but will also considerably improve efficiencies, cut back costs and maximise resource capacity for current SMEs.

 Most importantly, we are a technology that can empower an entire new variety of applications that may not even be forecasted before it effectively takes off.